mugiseyebrows/cpp-compile-on-save/README.md

         "debug": "debug binary path",
         "release": "release binary path",
         "cwd": "cwd for make",
-        "kill": "binaries that you want to kill when 'cannot open output' error happen" }]
+        "kill": "processes that you want to kill when 'cannot open output' error occur" }]
 ```